 1) How to prepare samples for electron microscope without killing yourself

-The process of sample preparation for electron microscopes requires many steps including possibly frightening and dangerous procedures.
-In this presentation, two sample preparation processes will be briefly introduced with a special focus on potentially dangerous steps.
-Namely, the preparation of plant chromosomes for scanning electron microscope will be presented followed by protein sample preparation for transmission cryoelectron tomography.
-The difference between scanning and transmission electron microscope requirements will also be mentioned.
+The process of sample preparation for electron microscopes requires many steps including possible dangerous procedures.
+In this presentation, two sample preparation processes will be briefly introduced with a special focus on potentially dangerous steps, namely, the preparation of plant chromosomes for electron microscope scanning and protein sample preparation for transmission cryoelectron tomography.
+The difference between scanning and transmission electron microscope requirements will be addressed.

 2) Piece by piece: Creating the picture of organism response to metal nanoparticles with different methods

 Lead and cadmium are environmental pollutants causing harmful effects in multiple organ systems.
-However, the toxic effects of their nanoforms are not yet fully known and it has been determined that they have a unique inflammatory blueprint.
-In this presentation, the design of the inhalation experiments using whole-body inhalation chambers with female mice will be introduced, together with the wide spectrum of different methods used for investigating organism response to metal nanoparticles exposure.
-Various methods for the proper evaluation of samples include: biochemical analyses, immunohistochemistry and immunofluorescence, Western blot, qPCR, RNA Scope, transmission electron microscopy, atomic absorption spectrometry, LA-ICP-MS and lipid LC-MS. Combination of these advanced methodological approaches will expand knowledge about pathological changes in the organs.
+Although the toxic effects of their nanoforms are not yet fully known, it has been determined that they have a unique inflammatory blueprint.
+In this presentation, the design of inhalation experiments using whole-body inhalation chambers with female mice will be introduced, together with the wide spectrum of different methods used for investigating organism response to metal nanoparticles exposure.
+Various methods for the proper evaluation of samples include: biochemical analyses, immunohistochemistry and immunofluorescence, Western blot, qPCR, RNA Scope, transmission electron microscopy, atomic absorption spectrometry, LA-ICP-MS and lipid LC-MS. A combination of these advanced methodological approaches will expand knowledge about pathological changes in the organs.

-3) New insight into molecular functions of AGR2 in colorectal cancer
+3) A new insight into molecular functions of AGR2 in colorectal cancer

-In recent years, the role of Anterior gradient protein AGR2 in tumour development and progression has become more intensively studied.
-The contribution of AGR2 to malignant transformation, drug resistance and the development of metastases have already been reported by others as well as our group.
-However, the mechanism of action and the scope of AGR2 functions remain largely unclear especially in colorectal cancer (CRC) where the role of AGR2 has been minimally studied.
+In recent years, the role of Anterior gradient protein AGR2 in tumour development and progression has been studied more intensively.
+The contribution of AGR2 to malignant transformation, drug resistance and the development of metastases has already been reported by others as well as our group.
+However, the mechanism of the/its actions and the scope of AGR2 functions remain largely unclear especially in colorectal cancer (CRC) where the role of AGR2 has been minimally studied.
 This project aims to i) elucidate the molecular reprogramming of AGR2 expression during metastasis, ii) clarify the molecular pathways associated with AGR2 in cell adhesion and iii) describe the role of AGR2 in regulating gene expression at the post-transcriptional level through RNA-protein interactions.
-Together this could bring new findings contributing to the understanding of these complex mechanisms and may help in future research or even diagnosis and treatment of colorectal cancer on which this project is focused
+Together these could bring new findings contributing to the understanding of these complex mechanisms and may help in future research or even diagnosis and treatment of colorectal cancer on which this project is focused

 4) Know your enemy: Bringing the infection cycle of human enteroviruses to light

 Echovirus 18 (E18) is a common cause of encephalitis and meningitis.
 However, the structure and life cycle of E18 and many other viruses from Enterovirus genera are still unknown.
-The in vitro approach of virus purification lacks information on the replication cycle of the virus in natural conditions.
+The in vitro approach of virus purification lacks information about/regarding the replication cycle of the virus in natural conditions.
 In this project, the focused-ion beam milling (FIBM) is used to create lamellas within the infected cells and image them using cryogenic electron tomography (cryo-ET).
-3D reconstruction of cell sections identifies the structure of the replicating viruses and their intermediate states and addresses the morphological changes of the infected cells in situ.
-Data of human echovirus 18 might serve as a reference for further experiments on other enterovirus species.
-The research might lead to a better understanding of virus biology and enabling the development of antiviral treatment
+A 3D reconstruction of cell sections identifies the structure of the replicating viruses and their intermediate states and addresses the morphological changes of the infected cells in situ.
+Data regarding human echovirus 18 might serve as a reference for further experiments on other enterovirus species.
+This research may lead to a better understanding of virus biology and enabling the development of antiviral treatment

 5) Exploring cell wall proteins in plants